-Congress specifically enacted 21 U.S.C. § 851 as part of the Comprehensive Drug Abuse and Control Act of 1970, Pub.
-L. No. 513, 84 Stat.
-1236 (1970) in order to give prosecutors discretion not to seek recidivist treatment.
-"Whereas the prior version of the statute made enhancements for prior offenses mandatory, the new statutory scheme gave prosecutors discretion whether to seek enhancements based on prior convictions."
-States v.
-Dodson, 288 F.3d 153, 159 (5th Cir.
-2002); see also Report of House Committee on Interstate and Foreign Commerce, H. Rep. No. 91-1444, 91st Cong., 2d Sess., 1970 U.S.C.C.A.N.
+Congress specifically enacted 21 U.S.C. § 851 part of the Comprehensive Drug Abuse Prevention and Control Act of 1970, Pub.
+L. No. 91-513, 84 Stat.
+1236 (1970), in order to give prosecutors discretion not to seek recidivist treatment.
+"Whereas the prior version of the statute made enhancements for prior offenses mandatory, statutory scheme new gave prosecutors discretion whether to seek enhancements based on United States v.
+Dodson, 288 prior convictions."
+F.3d 153, 159 (5th Cir.
+2002); see also Report of House Committee on Interstate and Foreign Commerce, H.R.
+Rep. No. 91-1444, 91st Cong., 2d Sess., as reprinted in 1970 U.S.C.C.A.N.
 4566, 4576 ("[S]evere penalties, which do not take into account individual circumstances, and which treat casual violators as severely as they treat hardened criminals, tend to make convictions somewhat more difficult to obtain....
 [M]aking the penalty structure in the law more flexible can actually serve to have a more deterrent effect than existing penalties...").

 Nevertheless, in the decision below, the Fifth Circuit did not consider the import of the statutory scheme set forth in section 851, nor did it even mention the requirements a prosecutor must satisfy to charge a recidivist felony under section 844.
-Carachuri-Rosendo v.
+See Carachuri-Rosendo v.
 Holder, 570 F.3d 263 (5th Cir.
 2009).
 The Court of Appeals simply deemed "correct" the immigration judge's holding that "[b]ecause Carachuri's second state conviction could have been punished as a felony under the CSA, had he been prosecuted in federal court, he committed a 'drug trafficking crime,' making him ineligible for cancellation of removal."
-Id. at 264, 265.
-Missing from this analysis is the critical fact that such conviction could be punished as a felony only if a prosecutor chose to prosecute it as such pursuant to the requirements of section 851.
+Id. at 264-65.
+Missing from this analysis is the critical fact that such conviction could be punished as a felony only if a prosecutor had chosen to prosecute it as such pursuant to the requirements of section 851.

 Similarly, while the Seventh Circuit noted that compliance with section 851's requirements was mandatory to charge a recidivist felony under section 844, Fernandez v.
 Mukasey, 544 F.3d 862, 866 (7th Cir.
 2008), it nevertheless also ignored the import of that provision in its analysis.
 Absent from its discussion was the fact that petitioners would have been considered recidivists under federal law only if they had been charged as repeat offenders under 21 U.S.C. § 851.
-Id. at 877 (Rovner, J., dissenting); see id. ("And that is a big 'if.'
+Id. at 877 (Rovner, J., dissenting); see also id. ("And that is a big 'if.'
 After all, they were not charged as repeat offenders in state court.
 This is the 'one too many levels of hypothetical' with which we were concerned in [a previous case].").

-It is telling that unlike these courts, the executive agency charged with the execution of this nation's immigration laws and the agency with the greatest expertise in the enforcement of such laws, gave due weight to the legislative scheme.
-In Petitioner's proceedings before the BIA, the it seems that the DHS is troubled by the fact that a purely hypothetical approach, carried to its logical conclusion, could result in a Federal misdemeanor conviction under 21 U.S.C. § 844(a) being treated as a hypothetical Federal felony on the ground that the defendant had prior convictions that could have been used as the basis for a recidivist enhancement.
+It is telling that, unlike these courts, the executive agency charged with the execution of this nation's immigration laws and the agency with the greatest expertise in the enforcement of such laws gave due weight to the legislative scheme.
+In Petitioner's proceedings before the BIA, the Department of Homeland Security ("DHS") changed its position with respect to this issue, "conced[ing] that a conviction arising in a State that has drugspecific recidivism laws cannot be deemed a State-law counterpart to 'recidivist possession' unless the it seems that the DHS is troubled by the fact that a purely hypothetical approach, carried to its logical conclusion, could result in a Federal misdemeanor conviction under 21 U.S.C. § 844(a) being treated as a hypothetical Federal felony on the ground that the defendant had prior convictions that could have been used as the basis for a recidivist enhancement.